trueagi-io/hyperon-pln/metta/subtyping/README.md

 ## Conclusion

-From that experiment we can conclude two things.
+From that experiment we can conclude:

 1. Subtyping is possible with MeTTa
 2. Explicit coercion allows to treat programs (in that case coercion